-On the evening of Christmas Eve, the choirs of young boys sing carols in all the houses of the village, dressed in folk costumes.
+On the evening of Christmas Eve, the choir of young boys sings carols in all the village houses, dressed in folk costumes.
 The caroling begins at the mayor’s and the priest’s house, after which the children go from house to house until morning.
-And finally go directly to the “haunt”, where they sing carols to the host.
+And finally go directly to the “haunt,” where they sing carols to the host.

 5. Decorating houses with basil for good luck

-In addition to decorating the tree, some households keep an ancient custom: decorating their houses with plants: basil, marjoram, and the good luck tree.
+In addition to decorating the tree, some households keep an ancient custom: decorating their homes with plants: basil, marjoram, and the good luck tree.

 6. Christmas cakes

-People make Christmas cakes and keep them until spring when they are put between the horns of the cattle when they go out to plow.
+People make Christmas cakes and keep them until spring when they are put between the cattle horns when they go out to plow.
 These cakes are said to be round like the Sun and Moon.